2408-Team-3/flytrap_terraform/README.md

 ## 🚦 Important Notes

-1. **Secure Your AWS Account:** Ensure your AWS CLI is authenticated with appropriate permissions to create Secrets Manager entries, RDS instances, and other AWS resources.
+1. **Secure Your AWS Account:** Ensure your AWS CLI is authenticated with appropriate permissions to create Secrets Manager entries and other AWS resources.
-2. **Monitoring Costs:** Flytrap uses AWS resources like RDS and Lambda, which may incur costs.
+2. **Monitoring Costs:** Flytrap uses AWS resources like RDS, Lambda, and EC2, which may incur costs.
 Monitor your AWS usage to avoid unexpected charges.

 For questions or issues, feel free to open an issue in this repository or contact the Flytrap team. 🚀